-Business will also equip you with the skills you need to progress to work or University.
-You will learn how to apply theory to factual situations, how to analyse problems and arrive at solutions, and how to evaluate Business Studies methods and strategies.
+Business will equip students with key transferable skills needed to progress to employment or university and we send students to top universities to continue their studies.
+Students will learn how to apply business theory to factual situations, how to analyse problems and arrive at solutions, and how to evaluate Business decisions and strategies.

 Business at Loreto is an outstanding department.
-We place a big emphasis on engaging lessons as well as academic rigour.
+We place a high emphasis on engaging lessons as well as academic rigour.
 Our subject is topical, challenging, exciting and enjoyable.
+Studying Business will help to prepare students for future employment in any company.

 Business Opportunities and Functions you will study the fundamentals of business including finance, business structures, operations management, people and marketing.